 About this guide

-We've drawn on published clinical guidance from the Royal College of Physicians on junior doctor shift work, Leeds Teaching Hospitals NHS Trust geography, and years of experience letting properties to postgraduate medical students across Leeds.
+This draws on published clinical guidance from the Royal College of Physicians on junior doctor shift work, the geography of Leeds Teaching Hospitals NHS Trust, and over 60 years letting properties to students and professionals in Leeds.
 Spencer Properties has been recognised as Post Grad Students Landlord of the Year and holds an International Students Landlord Award.

-The Royal College of Physicians' published guidance on junior doctors and night shift work is unambiguous: minimising sleep debt is essential not only for doctor wellbeing, but for patient safety.
-Following the implementation of the European Working Time Directive, almost all junior doctors in the UK now work full night shifts — and the quality of their recovery time directly affects clinical performance.
+The Royal College of Physicians' guidance on junior doctors and night shift work makes the point plainly: minimising sleep debt isn't just about personal wellbeing, it's about patient safety.
+Since the European Working Time Directive, most junior doctors are working full night shifts — and how quickly and well they recover directly affects how they perform clinically.

-What does that have to do with renting?
-Everything.
-A postgraduate medical student finishing a 12-hour night shift at Leeds General Infirmary or St James's University Hospital doesn't want a 45-minute commute home.
+That's not really an abstract point when it comes to housing.
+A postgraduate medical student finishing a 12-hour night shift at Leeds General Infirmary or St James's doesn't want to spend 45 minutes on a bus getting home.
 They want to be in bed within 20 minutes of leaving the ward.
-Location isn't a lifestyle preference — for this group, it's a health issue.
+For this group, location is a clinical consideration, not just a lifestyle preference.

 Close to the Worsley Building & LGI